Andre Chabot

-André Chabot is a Canadian politician who served as the councillor for Ward 10 of the Calgary City Council for 6 terms.
+André Chabot is a Canadian politician who has served as the councillor for Ward 10 of the Calgary City Council for 6 terms.
 He was elected in a 2005 by-election after Incumbent Margot Aftergood resigned after allegations of a vote rigging scandal surfaced involving mail in ballots from the 2004 Calgary municipal elections.

 Chabot currently represents the residential northeast communities of Abbeydale, Coral Springs, Marlborough, Marlborough Park, Mayland Heights, Pineridge, Rundle, Temple, Vista Heights, Whitehorn, and the industrial communities of McCall, North Airways, South Airways, Horizon, Sunridge, Franklin, Meridian and Mayland.

 Prior to the 2017 ward boundary changes, he represented Abbeydale, Albert Park/Radisson Heights, Applewood, Forest Heights, Forest Lawn, Marlborough, Marlborough Park, Penbrooke Meadows and Red Carpet, in the city's southeast quadrant.
 This also included the industrial communities of Mayland, Mayland Heights, Vista Heights, Franklin, Southview, Erin Woods, Eastfield, Forest Lawn Industrial, Belvedere, and Twinhills.

 Early life and career

-Chabot grew up on a farm in Saskatchewan before moving to Northeast Calgary in 1971.Prior to politics, he was a small business owner in both the construction and electronics industry.
+Chabot grew up on a farm in Saskatchewan before moving to Northeast Calgary in 1971.
+Prior to politics, he was a small business owner in both the construction and electronics industry.

 Chabot served as an executive board member and as President of the Marlborough Park Community Association for 10+ years.